Rules & Regulations

 This document sets forth the terms and privileges of Membership in the Club and the policies and procedures under which the Club is operated.
 The obligation of enforcing these Rules lies primarily in the hands of a carefully trained staff whose principal responsibility is to assure Members of al the courtesies, comforts and services to which they are entitled.
 It is the duty of the membership to know its Rules and to cooperate with the Club Management and the staff in the enforcement of these Rules.

-These Rules are effective December 28th, 2011 and are subject to change as needed at the sole election of Club Management.
+These Rules are effective December 28th, 2011 and are subject to change as needed at the sole election of The Club.

 DEFINITIONS AND APPLICATION